CygnusXGithub/BouncieUtils/README.md

 `main.py` serves as the project's entry point.
 It employs the `vehicle_checker` tool to obtain the required output, which is then displayed on the console.

 ## Testing

-Testing is a crucial aspect of this project.
-The primary focus is on evaluating the core components, which include:

 - Authentication
 - API client methods